 De-risking in 2024 – DB lump sums

-Between 1984 and 2020, long-term interest rates declined from all-time highs (above 13%) to all-time lows (below 3%), creating, for more than 35 years, a persistent headwind for anyone involved in managing DB pensions.
+Between 1984 and 2020, long-term interest rates declined from all-time highs (above 13%) to all-time lows (below 3%), creating a persistent headwind for anyone involved in managing Defined Benefits (DB) pensions for more than 35 years.

 This plays out differently for different DB plan sponsors.
 Plans that include an ongoing lump sum provision (or other accelerated form of payment) must specify a “lookback month” (used to determine the lump sum valuation interest rate) and a “stability period” (to determine the period over which that rate will apply) in their plan documents.